Alan Rein Elected to Fellowship in American Academy of Microbiology

 Jeffrey Lifson, AIDS and Cancer Virus Program, SAIC-Frederick

-The NIH Director's Award to the IRP XMRV Working Group was highlighted on the home page of the Frederick National Laboratory for Cancer Research (FNL) website (link to news article) and in a recent issue of The Poster newsletter (link to NIH Director's Award feature).
+The NIH Director's Award to the IRP XMRV Working Group was highlighted in the December 2012 issue of the National Cancer Institute at Frederick Poster newsletter (link to NIH Director's Award feature).